SAP-archive/cloud-espm-v2/README.md

 **The unit tests and the integration tests are run by default when building the project with goal "clean install"**

-5.Deploy the application on local Cloud Runtime
+#### 5.Deploy the application on local Cloud Runtime

-i)Run the application in HCP Java EE 6 Web Profile Server
+i)Run the application in HCP Java Web Tomcat 8 Server

 - Right click on the web project in ESPM > and choose the Run on Server option

 ![Run ESPM Locally](/docs/images/RunESPM1.png?raw=true)
-- Make sure that Manually define a new server is selected and choose SAP > Java EE 6 Web Profile Server as server type.
+- Make sure that Manually define a new server is selected and choose SAP > Java Web Tomcat 8 Server as server type.
 Leave all other settings unchanged and choose Finish

 ![Run ESPM Finish](/docs/images/RunESPM2.png?raw=true)
 - Now a local server is started that has your espm application deployed.